moriorgames/symfony-6.3-nginx-docker/README.md

 1. Clone the repository: `git clone <repository-url>`

-2. Build and run the Docker containers: `docker-compose up -d`
+2. Build and run the Docker containers:
+   - `docker-compose build`
+   - `docker-compose up -d`
    - This command will build the necessary Docker images and start the containers for PHP, Nginx, and MariaDB.

 3. Access the application: